Caleb Rudow

-Caleb Rudow is an American politician serving as a member of the North Carolina House of Representatives from the 116th district.
+Caleb Rudow is an American politician who previously served as a member of the North Carolina House of Representatives from the 114th and later 116th district.
 He was appointed on February 1, 2022, succeeding Susan Fisher.

 Early life and education

 A native of Asheville, North Carolina, Rudow graduated from Asheville High School in 2005.
 He earned a Bachelor of Arts degree in philosophy from the University of North Carolina at Chapel Hill and a Master of Arts in global policy studies from the University of Texas at Austin.

 Career

 From 2008 to 2011, Rudow worked as a manager at a gardening company.

 From 2012 to 2014, he served as a Peace Corps volunteer in Zambia.
 He continued his work in Zambia as a member of the United States Agency for International Development (USAID) Zambia Economic Development Team until 2015.

 In 2018, he worked as a consultant with the World Bank Group.
 He was also a research fellow at the Center for Open Data Enterprise in Washington, D.C.

 In 2019 and 2020, he was a regional organizing coordinator for Swing Left.

 From August to October 2020, he was a census enumerator for the United States Census Bureau.

 Rudow joined Open Data Watch in 2018 and has since worked as a program assistant and data analyst until leaving the organization in July 2021.
 In 2021, he worked as a COVID-19 case investigator for Community Care of North Carolina.

 He was appointed to the North Carolina House of Representatives in February 2022.

+In 2023, Rudow announced a run for North Carolina's 11th congressional district.
+He was unopposed in the primary and faced incumbent Chuck Edwards in the 2024 General Election to whom he lost.